sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - conversation history endpoints (GET and POST) have been deleted and there is a new CRUD for chat sessions in core plugin `XXXXXXX`.
 Convo history can also be passed via ws or http message.
 - plugion can contain tests inside a folder names `tests`.
 This folder will be ignored by the cat at runtime but tests will be run by `pytest`
 - it is now possible to have `@endpoint` with custom resource and permissions.
 They can be defined on the endpoint and must be matched by user permissions (which can be set via AuthHandler or users REST API)
+- input and output data structure have changed, but by keeping active the core_plugin `legacy_v1` old clients should still work (make a PR if you find bugs)
+- you have now in `cat.chat_request` an object of type `ChatRequest`, containing user input and convo history, and in `cat.chat_response` an object of type `ChatResponse`.
+`cat.chat_response` is available since the beginning of the message flow.
+This is to avoid patterns in which devs stored in working memory stuff to be added later on in the final response via `before_cat_send_message`.
+Now you can store output data directly in `cat.chat_response` and the client will receive that data.
+Both `cat.chat_request` and `cat.chat_response` are cleared at each message.
+Use `cat.working_memory` to store arbitrary information across the whole conversation.

 ## TODO

 - MCP support
 - update plugins so they attach to hooks exposed by core and provide their own hooks for other plugins
+- statelessness is paramount to avoid side effects and scalability.
+Just working_memory should be saved, as a simple JSON or in a DB.
+Plugins will deal with long term memories

 ## Questions

 - should core plugins hooks have priority 0 so they go first?
+- should all hooks be able to return a ChatResponse and interrupt the flow with the direct final response?